bomonike/azure-chatgbt/README.md

    Chainlit is an open-source Python package based on the "Streamlit" general-purpose UI library, but purpose-built for AI applications to enable conversational experiences and information retrieval.

-   Chainlit can uniquely trace its [Chain of Thought](https://docs.chainlit.io/concepts/chain-of-thought), which allows users to explore the reasoning process directly within the UI.
+   Chainlit can trace its own [Chain of Thought](https://docs.chainlit.io/concepts/chain-of-thought), which allows users to explore the reasoning process directly within the UI.
 This feature enhances transparency and enables users to understand how the AI arrives at its responses or recommendations.

-   Chainlit seamlessly integrates with <a href="#LangChain">LangChain (described below)</a>, [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/), and [LangFlow](https://github.com/logspace-ai/langflow).

-   Chainlit is configured based on this (toml <a target="_blank" href="https://www.wikiwand.com/en/TOML">Tom's Obvious Minimal Language</a>)file: <a target="_blank" href="https://github.com/bomonike/azure-chatgbt/blob/main/scripts/.chainlit/config.toml">/scripts/.chainlit/config.toml</a>,
+   Chainlit is configured based on this (toml <a target="_blank" href="https://www.wikiwand.com/en/TOML">Tom's Obvious Minimal Language</a>)file:
+   <a target="_blank" href="https://github.com/bomonike/azure-chatgbt/blob/main/scripts/.chainlit/config.toml">VIEW: /scripts/.chainlit/config.toml</a>

+   * true or false values sets each feature on or off.
+   <br /><br />

+   Chainlit integrates with <a href="#LangChain">LangChain (described below)</a>, [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/), and [LangFlow](https://github.com/logspace-ai/langflow).

    For more information about Chainlit, see:
    - [Documentation](https://docs.chainlit.io/overview)